bih/vscode-stockholm-theme/README.md

 1. Commit using [Conventional Commits](https://www.conventionalcommits.org) (i.e. `fix: [describe fix]`, `docs: [describe docs change]`, etc)
 2. Update the `version` in package.json.
 As VSCode themes technically never break, a minor change should be sufficient.
 3. Once published, create a new GitHub release with the same version set in Step 2.
 4. Success!
-GitHub Actions will automatically trigger and publish to GitHub Packages (as `@bih/vscode-stockholm-theme`) and NPM (as `vscode-stockholm-theme`).
+GitHub Actions will automatically trigger and publish to NPM (as `vscode-stockholm-theme`).
 No action is required from your end.

 ## License